CIS565-Fall-2013/Project3-Simulation/README.md

 ---
 Features
 ---
-I implemented the flocking in Part 2.
+Besides PART1, I implemented the flocking in Part 2.
 Here is a youtube link of vedio demo http://youtu.be/RyLhyb3WIGc.

 ---
 Screenshots of part2